-A papilloma is a benign growth in breast ducts, which has ‘finger-like’ fronds, and often completely blocks the duct.
-They are composed of ‘mammary epithelium’, which are the cells that comprise most of the breast duct-wall linings.
+A papilloma is a benign growth that occurs in the breast ducts.
+A papilloma has ‘finger-like’ fronds and often completely blocks the duct.

-A papilloma can present as a small ‘outward curved’ bump, and it can either be growing on the surface of the breast or within the breast ducts themselves and visible only on mammography or by a microscope.
+A papilloma can present as a small ‘outwardly curved’ bump.
+Papillomas can either grow on the surface of the breast or within the breast ducts themselves.
+In the latter case, papillomas are only visible on mammography or by a microscope.

 A papilloma will generally form right around or below the nipple.
-A woman may discover a small lump herself, and often a clinical physician can find a tumor just beneath the surface through delicate palpation (feeling and pressure).
+A woman may discover a small lump herself by doing breast self-exams or often a health care provider may find a small lump just beneath the surface through delicate palpation (feeling and pressure).

 Papillomas can also be painful.